Churín, Peru

 Hot Springs & Nature - 2025 Guide

-Churín is a charming Andean village located in the province of Oyón, 200 km north of Lima (4–5 hours by road).
-Nestled at 2,080 m above sea level in the Huaura River valley, it is known as the main thermal destination near the capital.
-Its springs, rich in minerals such as lithium, sulfur, magnesium and iron, have been used since pre‑Inca times for their healing and relaxing properties.
-Surrounded by mountain landscapes, the village offers a unique combination of wellness, nature and tradition.
+Churín is a charming Andean village located in the province of Oyón, 200 km north of Lima (4 to 5 hours by road).
+Perched at 2,080 m altitude in the Huaura River valley, it is known as the main thermal destination near the capital.
+Its springs, rich in minerals such as lithium, sulfur, magnesium, and iron, have been used since pre-Inca times for their healing and relaxing properties.
+Surrounded by mountain landscapes, the village offers a unique combination of wellness, nature, and tradition.

 📍 Location and distance from Lima

 Churín is located in the province of Oyón, Lima region, 200 km northeast of the capital.
-By car, the journey takes between 4 and 5 hours via the Panamericana Norte to the turn‑off toward Sayán, then along the road that follows the Huaura River.
-By public transport, the travel time is similar.
+By car, the journey takes between 4 and 5 hours via the North Pan-American Highway to the turnoff towards Sayán, then along the road that follows the Huaura River.
+By public transport, the time is similar.

 ⛰️ Altitude and climate

-The village sits at 2,080 m above sea level.
-The climate is mild during the day and cool at night, with temperatures ranging from 17 °C to 22 °C. The best time to visit is from April to November (dry season), when days are sunny and nights are cool, ideal for enjoying the hot springs.
-In summer (December to March), rain is more frequent, but the pools remain pleasant.
+The village is situated at 2,080 m altitude.
+The climate is temperate during the day and cool at night, with temperatures ranging between 17°C and 22°C. The best time to visit is from April to November (dry season), when days are sunny and nights cool, ideal for enjoying the thermal waters.
+In summer (December to March), rains are more frequent, but the pools remain pleasant.

 ♨️ Why visit Churín?

-Churín is the perfect destination for those looking to escape the hustle and bustle of Lima and enjoy a peaceful setting.
-Its thermal waters, with temperatures ranging from 30 °C to 55 °C, are renowned for their medicinal properties: they relieve stress, relax muscles, and help with rheumatic, respiratory and skin conditions.
-The village also preserves a rich cultural tradition, with legends such as that of Mamahuarmi, and offers authentic cuisine based on trout, smoked cheeses and local products.
+Churín is the quintessential destination for those seeking to escape the hustle and bustle of Lima and enjoy a peaceful setting.
+Its thermal waters, with temperatures ranging from 30°C to 55°C, are renowned for their medicinal properties: they relieve stress, relax muscles, and help treat rheumatic, respiratory, and skin conditions.
+The village also preserves a rich cultural tradition, with legends such as that of Mamahuarmi, and offers authentic cuisine based on trout, smoked cheeses, and local products.

 By private car

-Take the Carretera Panamericana Norte north until about kilometer 120, where you will find the turn‑off toward Sayán.
-From there, continue on the road that follows the Huaura River until you reach Churín.
-The road is paved for most of the route, though some sections have sharp curves.
-The drive takes between 4 and 5 hours.
+Take the North Pan-American Highway northward to approximately kilometer 120, where the turnoff towards Sayán is located.
+From there, continue along the road that follows the Huaura River to Churín.
+The road is paved for most of the route, but some sections have tight bends.
+The journey takes between 4 and 5 hours.

 Parking: spaces are available near the main square and the thermal complexes.